JCR-UK

 (c.1885 - 15 July 1947)

-Rev. Reiss was born near Bialystock (now in Poland).
-His first post was at Preston Synagogue, Lancashire, where he served for eight years.
+Rev. Reiss (m.
+Ada Jacobson) was born near Bialystock (now in Poland).
+His first post was as the first permanent minister/reader at Preston Synagogue, Lancashire, where he reportedly served from about 1901 until about 1912.
 He then served the Bradford Hebrew Congregation, Yorkshire, as reader (1912-c.1923).
 In 1928, he appears to have officiated at the high holy-day services of the Isle of Man Hebrew Congregation in Douglas.
 In 1931 he was elected as reader of the Psalms of David Synagogue in Leeds.
 He was later for fourteen years reader at the Great Synagogue, Leeds, until his death in 1947.
 Rev. Reiss was a qualified mohel.
-He is buried in the UHC Cemetery, Gildersome, Leeds.
-(Jewish Year Book listings; and Jewish Chronicle reports, including obituary 1 August 1947.)
+He is buried in the UHC Cemetery, Gildersome, Leeds (burial records - details and image of stone).
+(JYB listings; and JC reports, including obituary 1 August 1947.)

 Rev. J. Rensohn